teth-wireless/ZenseTag_AE/README.md

+## Artifact Evaluation for ZenseTag for SenSys 2024

 This artifact evaluation process is intended to ensure that the results and evaluations outlined in our work are both verifiable and repro- ducible.
 We have also provided Keysight Advanced Design System